NEW: Prosecutor: The suspect shot TSA officer, went away, came back, shot officer again

 It’s presumed that fatality is Gerardo Hernandez, the lone person killed in the shooting according to authorities.

-Hernandez is the first TSA officer to die in the line of duty since the agency was founded in 2001.
-He was working as a travel document checker at the time, the TSA workers’ union said.
+He’s the first TSA officer to die in the line of duty since the agency was founded in 2001.
+The late officer was working as a travel document checker at the time, TSA workers’ union and federal sources say.

 Gannon said airport police quickly applied first aid to Hernandez, put him in a wheelchair, then rolled him to an ambulance.